 The Missouri Valley College Title IX investigative team receives investigative training Once a year.
-This training is provided by the law firm Husch Blackwell LLP's higher education attorneys.
 The training addresses topics such as relevant evidence and how it should be used during a proceeding, proper techniques for questioning witnesses, basic procedural rules for conducting a proceeding, and avoiding actual and perceived conflicts of interest.